stellargraph/stellargraph/README.md

 You can start working with the examples immediately in Google Colab or Binder by clicking the ![](https://colab.research.google.com/assets/colab-badge.svg) and ![](https://mybinder.org/badge_logo.svg) badges within each Jupyter notebook.

 Alternatively, you can run download a local copy of the demos and run them using `jupyter`.
-The demos can be downloaded by cloning the `master` branch of this repo, or by using the `curl` command below:
+The demos can be downloaded by cloning the `master` branch of this repository, or by using the `curl` command below:
 ```bash
 curl -L https://github.com/stellargraph/stellargraph/archive/master.zip | tar -xz --strip=1 stellargraph-master/demos
 ```

 The dependencies required to run most of our demo notebooks locally can be installed using one of the following:

-- Using pip: `pip install stellargraph[demos]`
+- Using `pip`: `pip install stellargraph[demos]`
-- Using conda: `conda install -c stellargraph stellargraph`
+- Using `conda`: `conda install -c stellargraph stellargraph`

 (See [Installation](#installation) section for more details and more options.)